zuozhenggh/learning-library/security-library/oig-upgrade/introduction/introduction.md

 ## About this Workshop

 Oracle Identity Governance(OIG) is a powerful and flexible enterprise identity management system that automatically manages user's access privileges within enterprise IT resources.
 This Workshop provides hands on experience of performing one-hop upgrade of Oracle Identity Manager(OIM) 11g Release 2 (11.1.2.3.0) using the Oracle published "how to upgrade guides".
 One-hop upgrade enables you to perform the upgrade on the same middle-tier machine or migrate to a new machine as part of the upgrade process.
-This workshop drives you through step by step upgrade process to be performed on a vanilla image of OIM 11g Release 2 (11.1.2.3.0) single node environment and on completion of step by step upgrade process the environment gets upgraded to OIG 12c (12.2.1.4.0).
+This workshop drives you through step by step process to be performed for upgrading Oracle Identity Manager from 11g Release 2 to Oracle Identity Manager 12c (12.2.1.4.0) directly, using the one-hop upgrade process.

 *Estimated Lab Time*: 2 hours